yodertv/Reminders/doc/README.md

 Replace the weekly task list that I keep on paper.

 #Curently demonstrates the following key features:
-- Manages a list of Todos (aka tasks).
+- Manages lists of Todos (aka tasks, or reminders).
 - Persists Todo data on mongodb using angular's ngResource, $http service and mongojs.
 - Archive - Save's list after removing items where done:true.
 When current day's archive exists add the done items to it.
 - Add - Adds a new task to the list with done:false; Saves the new task to the DB.